ashish-nitt/SuryaInterview/iOS.md

 - Your code can be written in either Objective-C or Swift.
 - You may use any libraries of your choice.
 - You must provide instructions on how to build and run your code.
+- The app must work in both portrait and landscape orientations.

 ### Submission